Juan March: Biography

-Juan March Ordinas was born in Santa Margalida on the island of Majorca.
-As a young man, he smuggled tobacco from North Africa into Spain.
+Juan March Ordinas was born on 4 October 1880 in Santa Margalida, on the island of Mallorca.
+Born into a humble family of peasants in Mallorca, he was expelled from school at an early age and began helping his father with his pig farming business while smuggling tobacco from Spanish Morocco.
 During World War I, he supplied goods to both sides by evading the Allied blockade of the Central Powers and the German U-boats.
 His power and influence increased under different Spanish governments during the reign of King Alfonso XIII.
-In 1926, he created the Banca March in Majorca.
+In 1926, he created the Banca March in Mallorca.

 When the monarchy was replaced by the Second Spanish Republic in 1931, March lost his influence, and he was convicted and imprisoned for his illegal dealings.
 He escaped from prison, and fled to Gibraltar where his influence with the British government protected him against extradition.

 March was an important backer of the 1936 military rebellion against the Republic that led to the Spanish Civil War.
 He arranged Francisco Franco's flight from the Canary Islands to Spanish Morocco, brought the colonial troops there into the rebellion and personally financed the Italian airlift of those troops to southern Spain.

 With the Nationalist victory in 1939, March regained more than his former influence and was greatly favoured in Francoist Spain.
 During World War II, the Allies employed him to keep Spain from joining the Axis.
 According to recently-declassified documents, in 1941 the British government gave him US$10,000,000 to influence the top Spanish generals.

 In 1944, March became a supporter of the claim of Don Juan de Borbón, who had now supported the Allies, to the Spanish throne.
-He also owned newspapers and funded political parties.
+He also owned newspapers (La Libertad) and funded political parties.
 After World War II, he was the seventh-richest man in the world.
 In 1955, he established the Juan March Foundation to support the arts, music, and social sciences.